seatable-data/api/dtable-web-v2.1/attachment.md

 ## Zip and Download Asset Files

-Use this API request and the following step to download zipped asset files.
+Use this API request and the following steps to download zipped asset files.
+When zipping, you can rename the files.

 **URL Structure**